mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/agent-state-storage.md

 -rw-r--r-- 1 sn0wcat 1049089 2814 May 17 17:41 8ed19ef5515542b4bb05842bfbd48f38.json
 ```

-## Storing the data in the different target
+## Storing the data using different storage provider

 If you need to store the data in a different or more secure fashion you can provide your own implementation of the StorageProvider.
 You need to implement the following interface